Season 1 | Season 2 | Season 3 | Season 4 | Season 5 | Season 6 | Flash in the Pan

 - Red Baron: Dubs himself the "Fliest Nihilist."

 - Screw This, I'm Outta Here!: Becomes annoyed by his allies arguing and leaves after the battle.

 - Shown Their Work: They got Nietzsche's real-life dislike for Socrates and Voltaire right.
-Also, his opinions on anti-Semitism are referenced as well, see the second Berserk Button entry.

 - Straw Nihilist: Reassures himself as the Trope Codifier during his introduction.
 "The Fliest Nihilist."